sylabs/examples/http-server/nginx-php-web-server/README.md

 # Nginx

-In this example, we will run a simple nginx php server in a container.
+In this example, we will run a simple Nginx PHP server in a container.

 We are installing Nginx on a Ubuntu container.